Privacy buying guide

 Final recommendation

 If you're not sure where to start, a freestanding garden privacy screen like the Outsunny 3-panel is the most flexible option for small UK gardens — you can place it next to seating, move it for events and avoid fixing into the fence.
 For permanent fence coverage, roll-out bamboo or artificial greenery panels usually give the best balance of look and effort.
+Pair whatever you pick with the rest of a comfortable small-garden setup — a bistro set for a small patio and a small garden storage box usually do more for day-to-day use than extra screening.

 Frequently asked questions

 For most small UK gardens, a freestanding privacy screen positioned next to the seating area is the most flexible choice.
 It screens the spot you actually use, doesn't need fixing into a fence and can be repositioned when the layout changes.
+Where you have a continuous fence run, mesh or bamboo screening covers more length for less money.

 How tall should a garden privacy screen be?